The Ultimate Guide to Cooking Delicious Beet Greens

 Share the page to

 Let's face it, those vibrant green bundles that come attached to your beets often get tossed aside, right?
 "What am I going to do with these?" you might think.
-But don't let them go to waste!
-Beet greens are a culinary treasure waiting to be discovered, bursting with flavour and packed with nutrients.
+But don't let them go to waste! beet greens are a culinary treasure waiting to be discovered, bursting with flavour and packed with nutrients.
 They're a bit of a hidden gem, often overlooked, but they truly deserve a place in your kitchen.
 So, grab a comfy seat, brew yourself a cuppa, and let's dive into the world of beet greens together.

 (Part 1) From Garden to Plate: My Beet Green Journey